 Are you one of many employees in the UK facing redundancy?
 Are you concerned about how you will be able to fulfil your financial obligations if your regular income is removed?

 Thankfully, there are ways and means of protecting your regular income using what is known as income protection insurance.

 In the event that you were made redundant, you could receive regular income up to 70% of your gross monthly income if you have income protection insurance.
 This is unaffected by any redundancy pay-out you also receive.

 When comparing income protection insurance with redundancy, we will consider the different positions for compulsory redundancy and voluntary redundancy.

 In these difficult scenarios, it is very important to be aware of your rights and the small print of your income protection insurance policy.

 Making the wrong decision could prove to be extremely costly!
 Read our comprehensive guide and don't make the wrong decision.

 We update all our guides regularly.
-If you are researching the Income Protection and we haven’t got an exact guide that helps you, keep coming back as we update daily.
+If you are researching Income Protection and we haven't got an exact guide that helps you, keep coming back as we update daily.

 Traditional income protection policies will pay out if you are unable to attend work as a consequence of illness/injury.
-However, it is also possible to add an additional cover, one of which is redundancy cover.
+However, it is also possible to add an additional cover, one of which is a redundancy cover.

 Under an agreed schedule the income protection policy would cover an element of your monthly salary, normally for a period of up to 12 months, but this can be extended to 24 months, in the event you were made redundant.